doubleyip/doubleyip.github.io/lolmc.md

 The LoLMC App takes data from Riot Games' API and extracts game information when given user name and region.
 The Front End uses HTML/CSS and JavaScript with Bootstrap to organize and display game information including KDA (Kills/Deaths/Assists ratio), CS (Creep Score) and Win rate.
-Some of this information is displayed as charts and graphs using the D3 framework.
+Some of this information is displayed as charts and graphs using the D3 and Chart.js frameworks.

 ![Profile Page1](/images/pfpage1.png)
 ![Profile Page2](/images/pfpage2.png)